the-infocom-files/zork1/docs/README.md

 ## Future Development

-Release 119 has been selected as the starting point for future development.
+Version 119/880429 has been selected as the starting point for future development.

 Compilation issues are recorded [here](https://github.com/the-infocom-files/zork1/issues/2).